 While we firmly disagree with the Canadian government's decision to impose new limits on the use of terms in generic usage in Canada, the CETA terms clearly allow the use of the specified terms by grandfathered users and Canada's trademark system must not be allowed to be used as a tool to circumvent those residual protections.
-For instance, applications for the exclusive use of asiago and gorgonzola were filed in Canada; last year they were abandoned following opposition by our organization and Canadian industry however it remains unclear how Canada may deal with similar applications in the future.
 Canada's trademark office should consistently reject any applications that would impose restrictions on the use of terms expressly permitted under CETA.
+Any action to the contrary would undermine the value of the new market access concessions so painstakingly secured by the U.S. for cheese exports to Canada under the USMCA.